Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Use tongs to hold the breast in place, then place the meat on the cutting board so you can cut it at a shorter length.
 Slice the breast against the grain.
 Trust us, this will make a huge difference.
 Make sure to keep the skin attached.
 Place the slices on a platter.

-For three different methods and tips on thawing the turkey in time for Thanksgiving, take a look at my guide on How to Thaw Turkey!
+For methods and tips on thawing the turkey in time for Thanksgiving, take a look at my guide on How to Thaw Turkey!

 Turkey Weight | Days to Thaw in Refrigerator | Time to Thaw in Cold Water |